crash1115/5e-training/README.md

 ### Unsupported Modules
 - Obsidian (no plans to support at this time)

+### Known Issues
+- Roll dialog does not show up if you're using Downtime Tracker along with the Use Average Rolls setting of Group Roll Checks and Saves.
+This issue has been reports here, and this page will be updated when it gets fixed: https://github.com/trdischat/grouproll/issues/10

 ## Got Questions?
 Find a Bug?
 Contact me on Discord (CRASH1115#2944) to chat, or create an issue right here on GitHub.